|Content-type||Send in message templates||Send in session messages||Incoming messages|

 Message Types & Templates

-There are two types of messages when using WhatsApp for business communications:
+There are two messages types when using WhatsApp for business communications:

-- Message Templates: Used by a company to initiate conversations with users, message templates are preformatted, non-editable messages reviewed and approved by WhatsApp.
+- Company-initiated messages via pre-approved message templates: Used by a company to initiate conversations with users, message templates are preformatted, non-editable messages reviewed and approved by WhatsApp.

-- Session Messages: Session messages are triggered by user response to message template OR when the user initiates the conversation with the company.
+- User-initiated messages: Session messages are triggered by user response to message template OR when the user initiates the conversation with the company.
 Once the user is active, the 24-hour support window opens, whereby a company can communicate with the user without an approved message template.

 Getting customer opt-ins